Want a Ballerina Body? Exercises Professional Dancers Swear By

 A water workout benefits everyone.
 For dancers, it is a great way to mix resistance training and a bit of cardio during the summer months when many companies are on holiday.
 Dance Spirit explains that a water workout is great cross-training for dancers because it allows the muscles to work and the joints to loosen without the stress of gravity or hard surfaces under the feet.
 The same article recommends treading water in the deep end of a pool for a cardio workout, and swimming backstroke to open up the chest muscles.

 Whatever workout you choose from this list, setting it to upbeat tunes is the best way to make it dance-friendly.
-In fact, doing any exercise with your headphones in has many health benefits, as Virtuagym explains.
-One such benefit is becoming more coordinated due to your body’s efforts to match the beat of the music.
+Working out to music can also make you more coordinated due to your body’s efforts to match the beat of the music.
 (If there’s one thing every dancer needs, it’s coordination, right?)
 There are many “dance playlists” out there, but we suggest creating your own with songs you know will boost your mood while you exercise.
 Create a five- to six-song playlist consisting of tunes with similar upbeat tempos, and then keep up with the beat as you go through your dance-inspired workout.